aumcode/howto/Glue/README.md

  (which it does not support on purpose), consequently Glue is much simpler and faster than WCF.

  In NFX, the corresponding service layers are built using the following technologies:
  * Glue - interprocess, cluster, private services with maximum flexibility, security and performance.
-Not interoperable with Web/other languages.
+Not inter-operable with Web/other languages.
  * WAVE/web - REST, Web RPC - used for typical web-enabled public facing services
  * .NET WCF - used for SOAP support

- NFX does not implement SOAP support and there are ** no plans ** in future for supporting SOAP, WSDL and all surrounding ecosystem.
+ NFX does not implement SOAP support and there are **no plans** in future for supporting SOAP, WSDL and all surrounding ecosystem.